 Skyblue clustervine

 Pictured above: Skyblue clustervine (Jacquemontia pentanthos).
-Photo by Alan Cressler, Lady Bird Johnson Wildflower Center.
+Photo by Alan Cressler, courtesy of Lady Bird Johnson Wildflower Center.
 Click on terms for botanical definitions.
 View post as a PDF.

 Family: Convolvulaceae (Morning glory family)